Destination requirements

 1.3 Hover over the disapproved ad in Google Ads UI to check the details of the disapproval reason.

-This image shows the "destination not working" error for a disapproved ad in Google Ads.
+This image shows the "Not eligible" error for a disapproved ad in Google Ads.

 For example, this ad is disapproved because the Expanded URL returned an HTTP 404 error when Google AdsBot accessed the site on the desktop device.